Photo: “The Hermitage Slave Quarters, Savannah, GA” Courtesy: Library of Congress

 The Periwinkle Initiative is a public humanities and engagement initiative dedicated to preserving the public memory and cultural heritage of enslaved Americans.
-The Initiative’s core project is the National Burial Database of Enslaved Americans – which will be the first and only national repository to document individual burials and burial grounds of enslaved Americans.
+The Initiative’s core project is the National Burial Database of Enslaved Americans – which will be the first national repository to document individual burials and burial grounds of enslaved Americans.

 The Periwinkle Initiative derives its name from the periwinkle flower that certain scholars believe was a common wildflower brought to grave sites of enslaved Americans.